Teclyst/GarCide/README.md

 These two projects, maintained by **[Jean-Luc Thiffeault](http://www.math.wisc.edu/~jeanluc)**, can be found [here](https://github.com/jeanluct/cbraid).

-Although names may suggest otherwise, _GarCide_ roughly corresponds to a merge of _CBraid_ and computation-oriented parts of the original _Braiding_, with _Braiding_ only encompassing shell-handling parts.
+Although names may suggest otherwise, _GarCide_ roughly corresponds to a merge of _CBraid_ and computation-oriented parts of the original _Braiding_, while _Braiding_ only encompasses shell interaction.

 ## Requirements